Starcounter/Starcounter.Validation/README.md

 ```

 Here, the `Name` is required not to be empty, and `Breed` can't be longer than 120 characters.
 To validate this view-model, first obtain an instance of `IValidatorBuilder`.
-If you're using DI, just declare it in your `Init`.
-Otherwise just create it manually.
+If you're using DI, declare it in your `Init`.
+Otherwise create it manually.
 Next, you have to call `WithViewModel` to specify the view-model instance you want to validate, `WithErrorPresenter` to specify how to present the validation errors and call `AddProperty` for each property you want to validate.

 ```c#